dask/dask/docs/source/client.rst

 Client
 ========

-The Client is the primary entry point for users of ``distributed``.
+The Client is the primary entry point for users of ``dask.distributed``.

 After you :doc:`setup a cluster <setup>`, initialize an ``Client`` by pointing it to the address of a ``Scheduler``: